MeTheKaptain/Lab-Manager-Resources/README.md

 ### Daily

-* clock in and out to log hour appropriately
+* clock in and out to log hours appropriately
 	- Augie does not like to go in and adjust timesheets
 	- make sure you are getting paid for your work!
 * check biohazard waste bins and autoclave when full